AarushS06/bank-management-system/README.md

 ## 🔎 Overview

-**DFDC Bank Management System** is a menu-driven CLI application that simulates core banking operations.
+**Bank Management System** is a menu-driven CLI application that simulates core banking operations.
 It's designed as a practical, hands-on project to demonstrate database integration, CRUD operations, and real-world application logic using Python and MySQL.

 ---